aws-greengrass/aws-greengrass-lite/docs/spec/components/ggdeploymentd.md

 1. [ggdeploymentd-1] The deployment service is able to receive deployments to be handled.
-   - [ggdeploymentd-1.1] The deployment service can receive local deployments.
+   - [ggdeploymentd-1.1] The deployment service can receive local deployments over IPC CreateLocalDeployment.
+   - [ggdeploymentd-1.2] The deployment service can receive local deployments on startup via a deployment doc file.
-   - [*ggdeploymentd-1.2] The deployment service can receive IoT shadow deployments.
+   - [*ggdeploymentd-1.3] The deployment service can receive IoT shadow deployments.
-   - [ggdeploymentd-1.3] The deployment service can receive IoT jobs deployments.
+   - [ggdeploymentd-1.4] The deployment service can receive IoT jobs deployments.
-   - [ggdeploymentd-1.4] Multiple deployments can be received and handled such that they do not conflict with each other.
+   - [ggdeploymentd-1.5] Multiple deployments can be received and handled such that they do not conflict with each other.
 2. [ggdeploymentd-2] The deployment service can handle a deployment that includes new root components.